 Hy Many House (1860)

 The oldest stone structure in Johannesburg is west of the city, in Randpark Ridge.
-Hy Many House was originally built as part of the farm Boskop – which was later subdivided to form most of the “northern” suburbs of the West Rand.
+Hy Many House was originally built as part of the farm Boskop, which was later subdivided to form most of the “northern” suburbs of the West Rand.
 The house was perfectly restored to emulate its former glory.
-It has also gone up for sale, so if you have a spare R2.9 million lying around, why not snatch it up and turn it into a little coffee shop or something?

 The Fort (1892)

 The Old Fort complex was originally built around the prison to protect South Africans from the British.
 Irony has it that both The Fort and the prison were used by the British to incarcerate South African prisoners of war.
-Some famous prisoners to have spent time here were Mahatma Gandhi, Nelson Mandela and Jo Slovo to name a few.
+Some famous prisoners to have been incarcerated here include Mahatma Gandhi, Nelson Mandela and Jo Slovo… just to name a few.
 It has, of course, been transformed into Constitution Hill and celebrates the lives of political prisoners of the apartheid era.

 Sir Thomas Cullinan House (1896)